setms/book/docs/design/analysis.md

 Architecting consists of the following activities:

-1. Combine modules into components based on organizational structure and Quality Attribute Requirements.
+1. Combine modules into components based on organizational structure and Quality Attribute Requirements @@Richardson2023.
 1. Divide components into standard components to acquire (like databases and queues) and custom components to build.
 1. Select existing implementations for standard components.
 1. Decide how components interact.